tutorgen/hpit_services/README.md

 Receives:

 * attribute_name : string - the name of the attribute
-* attribuve_value : string - the value of the attribute
+* attribute_value : string - the value of the attribute

 Returns: